simonmichael/hledger/doc/SPEC-lots.md

 The inclusion/exclusion gain postings allows both kinds of transaction balancing to succeed with the same journal entries.

+## Balance assertions

+A balance assertion on a dispose or transfer posting (eg `= 0 AAPL`) runs before `--lots` processing (in `journalBalanceTransactions`), when the posting is still on the parent account — so it checks the parent account's balance, as expected.

+When `--lots` later splits that posting onto lot subaccounts, the assertion is removed from the lot postings and re-attached to a new zero-amount `_generated-posting` on the original parent account, with `bainclusive = True` (ie the `=*` syntax).
+This makes the assertion check the inclusive balance of the parent plus all its lot subaccounts, which is the semantically correct interpretation when the output is re-read later (eg after `print --lots -x`).

+If the original posting's account is already an explicit lot subaccount (eg `assets:stocks:{2026-01-15, $50}`), the assertion is left on the split posting unchanged, since it already targets the right account.

 ## Processing pipeline

 Lot-related processing can be thought of as an optional extra journal processing step, enabled by the --lots flag.